fl0ky7/guatfi/README.md

 **installation:**

-There a lots of tutorials on how to install all dependencies in your favorite linux distro on the net,you
+There a lots of tutorials on how to install all dependencies in your favorite linux distro on the net,if you have kali or parrot os just clone the script and fireup:

+<b>python gufi</b>

 **disclaimer:
 This tool is only for tests allowed by the owners or for self test,